Gynoid: Sexualization

-"Sweetheart", shown with its creator, Clayton Bailey; the feminine robot (also a functional coffee maker) created a controversy after it was displayed at the Lawrence Hall of Science at University of California, Berkeley.
+"Sweetheart", shown with its creator, Clayton Bailey; the feminine robot (also a functional coffee maker) created a controversy in 1983 after it was displayed at the Lawrence Hall of Science at University of California, Berkeley.

 Gynoids may be "eroticized", and some examples such as Aiko include sensitivity sensors in their breasts and genitals to facilitate sexual response.
 The fetishization of gynoids in real life has been attributed to male desires for custom-made passive women and compared to life-size sex dolls.
 However, some science fiction works depict them as femmes fatales, fighting the establishment or being rebellious.

 In 1983, a female robot named "Sweetheart" was removed from a display at the Lawrence Hall of Science; the robot's breasts, perceived as an exaggerated feature, resulted in a petition being presented claiming it was insulting to women.
 The robot's creator, Clayton Bailey, a professor of art at California State University, Hayward called this "censorship" and "next to book burning".

 In fiction

-Artificial women have been a common trope in fiction and mythology since the writings of the ancient Greeks (see the myth of Pygmalion).
-In science fiction, female-appearance robots are often produced for use as domestic servants and sexual slaves, as seen in the film Westworld, in Paul J. McAuley's novel Fairyland (1995), and in Lester del Rey's short story "Helen O'Loy" (1938), and sometimes as warriors, killers, or laborers.
+The theme of the artificial woman has a long history in both fiction and mythology, dating back to the ancient Greeks, as exemplified by the myth of Pygmalion.
+In science fiction, the depiction of female-appearance robots is often characterized by their use as domestic servants or sexual slaves.
+This trope is exemplified in various literary and cinematic works, including the film Westworld (1978), the novel Fairyland (1995) by Paul J. McAuley, and the short story "Helen O'Loy" (1938) by Lester del Rey.
+These robots have sometimes also been depicted as warriors, killers, or laborers.
 The character of Annalee Call in Alien Resurrection is a rare example of a non-sexualized gynoid.
 In Xenosaga, a role-playing video game, the character "KOS-MOS" is a female armored android.